 In 1991, MERRILL arrived in the Arabian Gulf after the DESERT STORM ceasefire, but in time to serve as the Coalition minesweeping forces flagship.

 In post-Cold War 1992, I took advantage of a (voluntary!) force reduction program, leaving active duty as a lieutenant j.g. after just over three years of service.
-I then completed my service obligation in the Reserves, during which time I was promoted to lieutenant.
+I then completed my service obligation in the Reserves.

 Sideview of the Spruance “Armored Box Launcher” (ABL) ship plan.